 - tip of a lemon, about 1 inch

 Place 3 spoons in the freezer.
 Split a vanilla bean and scrap the beans using the back of your knife.
-Place blackberries in a pot and add sugar, lemon juice, and vanilla bean, and using a potato masher or fork, mash the blackberries.
+Place blackberries in a pot and add sugar, lemon juice, vanilla bean, and bourbon and using a potato masher or fork, mash the blackberries.
 Add the lemon tip and let the fruit macerate for a couple hours.

 Heat pot on medium and adjust heat so fruit is at a gentle boil.
 Cook for about 10-15 minutes.
 During this time, check if the jam has set by testing it on the frozen spoons.
 Pour some jam over the back of a frozen spoon and if the liquid doesn’t run off the spoon, the jam is set.

 Let the jam cool and store in jars.